 Rehearsals and performances for the role of Hannah in the play "Little Women"

 Swimming Lessons (two week Red Cross class, level 5)

-Homeschool Bowling League (ten week fall session)
+Homeschool Bowling League (ten week fall session, ten week spring session)

 Public Speaking Class (12 week class taught by a fellow homeschooling mom)